hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 ## Workspace

-Every user has a small Home directory for private data and configuration.
+Every user gets a small Home directory for private data and configuration.
 And access to temporary SCRATCH space.
 We assume that every user is collaborating, e.g. with someone from his/her group.
 Permanent Workspaces provide a secure space where access permissions can be well defined by the user.
 See [Workspaces](getting-Started/workspaces.md)

 ## Login